tpan496/Horde/README.md

     }
 }
 ```
 To use your config, simply set `horde_external_lua_config` to the name you used for the config (`CONFIG.name`).
-You can also do that directly in the start menu.
+You can also do that directly in the gmod start menu.